Tej: Production

-Tej and honey wines in general are considered to be primitive types of wine that are cloudy, yellowish in colour, sweet and effervescent.
+Tej is a type of wine that is cloudy, and yellowish in colour, sweet and effervescent.
 The specific flavour of the wine largely depends on where bees are sourcing nectar for their honey production.
 Geographical location, vegetation, and especially climate are important in determining the taste of the wine.
 Whilst the exact steps of tej making may differ between different people, it is most frequently made from a mixture of one part honey to five parts water.
 However, a less expensive version of tej can be made by replacing some of the honey with sugar.
 In this case, the yellow colour is then created by adding a natural yellow food colouring.
 The mixture of honey and water is then stirred in a Genbo or Etro (a traditional narrow mouthed vessel), until the honey completely dissolves.
 The stems and leaves of Rhamnus prinoides are then chopped and boiled in either water or a small portion of the grand mixture.
 This is done for roughly 45 minutes and once finished it is added to the grand mixture.
 The vessel containing the mixture is then sealed airtight at the mouth using a cotton cloth.
 It is then left to ferment for a period of time that can generally range from a few days to months; however, the mixture needs to be stirred daily.
 After the mixture has fermented for the desired period of time, it needs to be filtered through a cloth before consumption in order to remove the Rhamnus prinoides and any sediment.

 Other ingredients and modifications in the steps of production can be introduced to create different variations of tej with different flavours.
 These can include smoking the fermentation pot in order to achieve a smoky flavour, adding various spices such as ginger or tamarind, other plants such as khat (Catha edulis), and using crude honey as opposed to refined due to the belief it creates a better mead.
 Early productions of tej also included roasted barley in order to provoke the fermentation process.
 These early makings of tej would usually only ferment for 5 to 6 days and were meant to be drunk after, not with, the meal.
 The bark or wood of another related plant, the shrub Rhamnus staddo (sado wood), is also sometimes added to tej.
 Tej makers generally add a variety of these different roots of plants, barks or herbal ingredients to their brew in order to improve the overall flavour and potency of the tej.
 As a result of this, producers of tej often do not disclose the exact ingredients added to their specific concoction.